Ajani, Who Is Protecting Valiantly!

 The +1 ability is similar to Tezzeret, Master of Metal's in that he lets you reveal cards from the top of your deck until you reveal a particular card type.
 In Tezzeret's case, it was artifacts.
 In Ajani's case, it's a creature.
 The rest of the revealed cards go harmlessly to the bottom of your deck in a random order.
 That's a decent way to get some card advantage, but again, is it worth 6 mana?

-As a "kitchen table" planeswalker, I feel like Valiant Protector comes up a bit short.
+As a "kitchen table Magic" planeswalker, Valiant Protector comes up a bit short.
 He has decent abilities, but 6 mana is a lot to ask to be ticking up those two to get to the ultimate.
 He does sort of protect himself by boosting a creature.
 But otherwise, he may just draw you into a creature card or two before opponents take him out.
 I do think that there is going to be room for him in some Commander decks, though.
 As far as Standard playability?
-I don't see it happening.
+Not happening.